slub/kartenforum_ansible/service_geo/README.md

 #### Idempotence of the ansible scripts

 The script can be executed several times in a row.
 However, care should be taken that `db.restore_database==True` resets the database each time and thus existing information in the database can be lost.

+#### Resetting the database

+If the database is resetted, make also sure that the roles `georeference` is run, which starts the georeference daemon and service again.